Fungal Infection On Breast: Causes, Symptoms, And Prevention

 - Dry up properly after every bath or shower.

 - If you tend to sweat a lot, try and change your bra and swap the damp one for a fresh, clean, dry one more often.
-Take care to wipe the breast and below to dry it off as well, before you wear the new one.
+Take care to wipe the breast and below it before you wear the new one.

 - Using only unscented powders to absorb sweat.
 Do not spray perfumes and deodorants to the area which is already sensitive.